coashby-lw/lacework-terraform-automation-demos/README.md

 This section provides additional context and examples for using the provider for the first time.

 ### Step 1: Install the Lacework CLI
-Detailed instruction on how to install the Lacework CLI for your machine can be found on the [Lacework CLI Docs: Get Started](https://docs.lacework.com/cli) page.
+Detailed instructions on how to install the Lacework CLI for your machine can be found on the [Lacework CLI Docs: Get Started](https://docs.lacework.com/cli) page.
 There you will be provided with instructions on how to:
 1. Download and install the Lacework CLI
 1. Generate the required API secret and API key to enable use of the Lacework CLI.